Vivojay/mariana-music-player/README.md

 ### Step 4

-Now you need to install a release of *ffmpeg* from their official site at [www.ffmpeg.org](https://ffmpeg.org/download.html)
+Now you need to install a release of _ffmpeg_ from their official site at [www.ffmpeg.org](https://ffmpeg.org/download.html)

 Choosing an essential build should be enough, although you may choose to go for a full build while you're at it (you may need it for something else later...)

 Once downloaded, extract the downloaded zip file to a known location (E.g. "C:\Users\Admin\Desktop")
+Since the _ffmpeg_ project build will be an archive of the '.7z' format, to unzip and extract it, you will need to install the _7zip_ archiver from the [7zip official site](www.7zip.org)

 Now copy the path to that directory (not the path of an extracted file itself) and add this to the system variables path ([see here for a short tutorial](https://www.youtube.com/watch?v=r1AtmY-RMyQ))

 ### Step 5